• As low as $770/Night

 • Private vacation home

 10 Sumner’s Crescent, aka O’ACES, was refreshed in 2021, and features a new open kitchen and living area.
 The kitchen has granite counters, a full height granite backsplash, and waterfall edge.
 The counter has seating for 5.
 It has a high-end commercial, vintage style, iLve 5 burner gas range with a convection gas/electric oven and warming drawer.
 It also has a GE cafe French door, freezer bottom refrigerator, with an ice maker.
-The kitchen has a huge stainless under-mount sink, a Quiet Bosch dishwasher with silverware shelf, and a garbage disposal.
+The kitchen has a sizable stainless under-mount sink, a Quiet Bosch dishwasher with silverware shelf, and a garbage disposal.

 The main home has two bedrooms, two bathrooms, and a laundry room on the first floor.
 There is also a long screened-in porch running the length of the back of the home with a door to it from each of those bedrooms.